NaturalIntelligence/Stubmatic/README.md

 StubbyDB provides you many way of configuring your project: commandline arguments, configuration file, directory structure.

 ####SSL hanndshaking
 Stubby DB supports HTTPS and 2 way SSL handshaking as well.
-Have a look on wiki page and demo application for more detail.
+Have a look on [wiki](https://github.com/NaturalIntelligence/StubbyDB/wiki/10.0-SSL-handshaking) and demo application for more detail.

 ####Compression
 If accept-encoding header is set to deflate or gzip then stubby-db serve compressed response.

 ####Attachments
 If contentType property is set in your mappings, stubby db sends file otherwise it sends file response as response body after resolving all markers,expressions,dbsets etc.

-**Note : Although I have many fantastic ideas for stubby-db, I am pausing it's development for some time due to other priorities.
-However I'll keep supporting for any bug, small features, and any request.**